jonknightfr/AM-treetool/README.md

                 happen against the root realm but subsequent operations will be
                 performed in the realm specified.
 For all other users, login and
                 subsequent operations will occur against the realm specified.
-      -f file   If supplied, export to and import from <file>, otherwise use stdout
+      -f file   If supplied, export/list to and import from <file>, otherwise use
-                and stdin.
+                stdout and stdin.

 ## Examples:
 1) Export a tree called "Login" from the root realm to a file: